 Social media didn’t use to have such high stakes

 I remember getting on Instagram almost seven years ago.
-People loved the vintage effects that could make their mundane photos look like polaroids.
-I posted pretty much whatever I pleased from neighbourhood cats to the coffee I was drinking that day.
+I posted pretty much whatever I pleased—from neighbourhood cats to the coffee I was drinking.

-Why it was called Instagram, was because you were meant to instantaneously show where you were and what you were up to.
+It was called Instagram because it instantaneously shows where you are and what you are up to.

-Fast forward a few years, the rules have absolutely changed.
-After Facebook acquired Instagram, vintage filters like X-pro and Sienna were phased out with people preferring a more natural ‘I got up like this’ look.
+However, the rules have changed in recent years—vintage filters like X-pro and Sienna phased out with people preferring a more natural “I got up like this” look.

-While it feels like we have lived on Instagram all this while, we should be aware that the social media landscape constantly shifts and so does our relationships and meanings.
+It might feel like we have lived on Instagram all this while, but we should be aware the social media landscape constantly shifts and in turn, our relationships and meanings.

-“Especially now can mute the feed, even if you find your good friend’s posts annoying, you can just mute it.
-To unfollow it’s almost sending a message, hey, I’m not close with you anymore, I don’t wanna see your feed,” Lionel explained.
+“If you find your good friend’s posts annoying, you can just mute it.
+To unfollow is almost sending a message that I’m not close with you anymore.
+I don’t wanna see your feed,” Lionel explained.

-These new functions are rolled out to pacify the unfollow = unfriend beliefs.
-As mentioned, such apps will continue to change, causing social media friendship rules to change.
-Is it fair to expect our less savvy friends to continually keep up with these unwritten rules?
+These new functions pacify the unfollow = unfriend beliefs.
+However, is it fair to expect our less savvy friends to continually keep up with these unwritten rules?

-Does understanding that social media is more of a marketplace than a friendship band helps us to take an ‘unfollow’ less seriously?
+Does understanding that social media is more of a marketplace than a friendship band help us to take an ‘unfollow’ less seriously?